obsicn/nodejs-microservices-example-app/INSTALL_OTEL_STEP2.md

     ```java
     const { OTLPTraceExporter } = require('@opentelemetry/exporter-trace-otlp-http');
     ```
-    (at the beginning of the file where all const are defined)
+    > Paste this code at the beginning of the file where all const are defined

     - Replace the console exporter
       - replace `traceExporter: new opentelemetry.tracing.ConsoleSpanExporter(),`